-• Much of the housing development of Park Street has been in the area commonly referred to as How Wood, which is also the location of the village's main shopping area, although there are is also a small cluster of shops on the A5183 Watling Street.

-- Park Street is also the most commercially-orientated of the Parish's villages with a number of long-standing small businesses lining the A5183 and which, in recent times, have been augmented by the Curo Park and Ventura Park warehouse/distribution developments. - Park Street has three schools, How Wood Primary and Nursery School, Park Street Primary School and the independent Haberdashers' Aske's Pre-Preparatory School.
+- 2.41 Early, largely ad hoc 20th century housing development centred to the west of Watling Street, an area which became known as How Wood and subsequently the location for much of the village's second-half of the century expansion.
+How Wood is also the location of the village's main shopping area, although there is also a small cluster of shops on the A5183 Watling Street. - 2.42 Park Street is also the most commercially-orientated of the Parish's villages with a number of long-standing small businesses lining the A5183 and which, in recent times, have been augmented by the Curo Park and Ventura Park warehouse/distribution developments although none of these developments are overly obtrusive to the main residential clusters. - 2.43 Park Street has three schools, How Wood Primary and Nursery School, Park Street Primary School and the independent Haberdashers' Aske's Pre-Preparatory School.
+Its thriving Village Hall hosts numerous social events and activities.
+There are two place of worship; Park Street Baptist church in How Wood and Frogmore's George Gilbert Scott designed Holy Trinity church.